t2trg/t2trg-rest-iot/draft-irtf-t2trg-rest-iot.md

 Furthermore, this helps scalability, as intermediaries such as load balancers can be introduced without changing the client side.
 The clean separation of concerns helps with simplicity.

+IoT systems greatly benefit from this constraint, as it allows to effectively shield constrained devices behind intermediaries and is also the basis for gateways, which are used to integrate other (IoT) ecosystems.

 ## Code-on-Demand

 This principle enables origin servers to ship code to clients.

 Code-on-Demand improves modifiability, since new features can be deployed during runtime (e.g., support for a new representation format).
 It also improves performance, as the server can provide code for local pre-processing before transferring the data.

+In IoT systems, code-on-demand has limited use in its traditional form.
+Often, the origin server is a constrained device that has no understanding of the application a specific (often more powerful) client realizes by mashing up services.
+When the origin server is a powerful machine to which a constrained client sends data, the latter might not even have the resources to dynamically fetch and execute such code.

 # Hypermedia-driven Applications